bbauska/JS-Programs/README.md

   }));
 }
 </pre>

-The elt function used to construct DOM elements is the one we used in Chapter 19.
+<p>The elt function used to construct DOM elements is the one we used in Chapter 19.</p>

-A similar function is used to render talks, which include a list of comments and a form for adding a new comment.
+<p>A similar function is used to render talks, which include a list of comments
+and a form for adding a new comment.</p>

 <pre>
 function renderTalk(talk, dispatch) {
   return elt(